 If you were involved in a particularly horrific T-bone accident because the defendant was grossly negligent or acted with malice, the court may award you punitive damages.
 Although rarely awarded, punitive damages punish a defendant for their horrific conduct and make an example out of them to deter future similar behavior.
 Your lawyer will discuss whether you might receive punitive damages.

 At Weinberg Law Offices, we pride ourselves on constantly communicating with our clients every step of the way.
-We will not recommend a settlement that is less than what you deserve and will take a case to trial no matter the size or who the defendant is.
+We will not recommend a settlement for a T-bone accident that is less than what you deserve and will take a case to trial no matter the size or who the defendant is.
 Contact us today for a free case evaluation.
 We do not get paid unless you win.

 Disclaimer: This content should not be construed as legal advice.